Joshr520/BO3-Autosplits/README.md

 The basic autosplitter won't do any splits for you.
 It's there to start the timer and pause, that's it.

+The basic game time autosplitter will connect to the game's timer regardless of when you start livesplit.
+### IMPORTANT: The in game timer takes a long time to stop when you pause, so if you pause a lot, the timer won't accurately reflect how long you've actually been playing, but this is the exact value that the game stores.

 ## HOW TO USE
 Download the corresponding timer for what you want to do